Spectral influence in networks: An application to Input-Output analysis: Application to input-output analysis

 \subsection{Discussion}

-0.5cm In $2018$, Moroccan interindustrial flows structure is characterized by high cyclicality.
-Compared to the countries panel, Morocco along with Saudi Arabia, are the only countries with a spectral cyclicality greater than one, making them the countries with the highest interindustrial flows cyclicality.\\
+0.5cm In $2018$, the structure of Moroccan interindustrial flows is characterized by high cyclicality.
+Compared to the countries in the panel of table \ref{Tab3}, Morocco, along with Saudi Arabia, are the only countries with a spectral cyclicality greater than one, making them the countries with the highest interindustrial flows cyclicality.
+This reflects the fact that the Moroccan economy relies on a few propulsive clusters, leading to cyclical and interdependent industrial processes.

-We can distinguish three high cyclicality disjoint key components in the Moroccan interindustrial structure, we find convenient to do an analogy with cyclical clusters and planet systems in terms of influence.
-One could describe those components according to the following themes:
+Three distinct propulsive clusters can be identified in the Moroccan economy.
+It is useful to draw an analogy with cyclical clusters and planetary systems in terms of influence, where a propulsive industry plays the role of the center of the system (akin to a planet or a star), while satellite industries orbit around it.
+These components can be described according to the following themes:

-\begin{enumerate} \item \textbf{Mining and quarrying} represented in figure \ref{clustersFig1}.(a), formed by a planet: D19-Coke and refined petroleum products; and a moon: D05T06-Mining and quarrying, energy producing products.
+\begin{enumerate} \item \textbf{Mining and quarrying} represented in figure \ref{Fig4}.(a), formed by a planet: D19-Coke and refined petroleum products; and a moon: D05T06-Mining and quarrying, energy producing products.

-\item \textbf{Construction} represented in figure \ref{clustersFig1}.(b), characterized as planetary system of decreasing size (influence): D23-Other non-metallic mineral products; D41T43-Construction; D35-Electricity, gas, steam and air conditioning supply; D84-Public administration and defense, compulsory social security; D68-Real estate activities.
+\item \textbf{Construction} represented in figure \ref{Fig4}.(b), characterized as planetary system of decreasing size (influence): D23-Other non-metallic mineral products; D41T43-Construction; D35-Electricity, gas, steam and air conditioning supply; D84-Public administration and defense, compulsory social security; D68-Real estate activities.

-\item \textbf{Agri-food and related activities} represented in figure \ref{clustersFig1}.(c), formed by two planet-hosting stars: D10T12-Food products, beverages and tobacco; and D01T02-Agriculture, hunting, forestry; and seven planets: D17T18-Paper products and printing; D85-Education; D86T88-Human health and social work activities; D51-Air transport; D28-Machinery and equipment, nec; D36T39-Water supply, sewerage, waste management and remediation activities; D09-Mining support service activities.
+\item \textbf{Agri-food and related activities} represented in figure \ref{Fig4}.(c), formed by two planet-hosting stars: D10T12-Food products, beverages and tobacco; and D01T02-Agriculture, hunting, forestry; and seven planets: D17T18-Paper products and printing; D85-Education; D86T88-Human health and social work activities; D51-Air transport; D28-Machinery and equipment, nec; D36T39-Water supply, sewerage, waste management and remediation activities; D09-Mining support service activities.

-\item \textbf{Logistics and transports} in figure \ref{clustersFig1}.(d), with a central star: D45T47-Wholesale and retail trade, repair of motor vehicles; two planets: D49-Land transport and transport via pipelines; D22-Rubber and plastics products; and three moons: D61-Telecommunications; D53-Postal and courier activities; D94T96-Other service activities.
+\item \textbf{Logistics and transports} in figure \ref{Fig4}.(d), with a central star: D45T47-Wholesale and retail trade, repair of motor vehicles; two planets: D49-Land transport and transport via pipelines; D22-Rubber and plastics products; and three moons: D61-Telecommunications; D53-Postal and courier activities; D94T96-Other service activities.

 \end{enumerate}